-- Ensuring equality of opportunity for all – pupils should be able to access as wide a range of learning opportunities as well as being fully integrated in college life socially;
+- Ensuring equality of opportunity for all – pupils should be able to access as wide a range of learning opportunities as well as be fully integrated into school life socially;

-- Ensuring that the specific needs of individual pupils are identified and met, whether on a short or longer term basis, and that all staff are involved in this process, as well as outside agencies, where necessary;
+- Ensuring that the specific needs of individual pupils are identified and met, whether on a short or long-term basis and that all staff are involved in this process, as well as outside agencies, where necessary;

 - Raising the self-esteem and aspirations of pupils with SEND and developing their skills as independent learners;

 - Developing and maintaining communication and effective partnerships with parents;